 Class Dojo is used to communicate achievements with parents and to broadcast class activities.
-Notices about events or changes to dates should only be relayed to parents through / in conjunction with the school office.
-This will allow all other methods of communication, such as the school website, to be updated.
+Notices about events or changes to dates should only be relayed to staff through / in conjunction with the school office.

 School Website is used to communicate key information to parents and stakeholders.
 The website should contain up to date information and all statutory documents.
 Posts should be updated as often as possible to keep the site current.